alvinmurimi/jumia/README.md

 ## Analysis Highlights

-- **Data Exploration**: The Jupyter Notebook explores the dataset, providing insights into key features such as pricing, display sizes, and customer reviews.
+- **Data Exploration**: The Jupyter Notebook explores the dataset, providing insights into key features such as pricing, RAM and ROM, battery, display sizes, and customer reviews.

 - **Visualizations**: Various visualizations, including histograms, scatter plots, and radar charts, are utilized to present a clear understanding of the data.